gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-03-01-improved-logging.markdown

 > Do make sure that `app/config/bootstrap/logging.php` is included from `app/config/bootstrap.php`

+As an exercise to the reader: rapzo on the #li3 channel pointed out that you can log per-environment.
+Why not give it a go?

+    16:43 <rapzo> you can name the logs according to the env 16:43 <rapzo> li3.me/docs/lithium/analysis/logger/adapter/File::__construct()

 Remember that file based logs are output to `app/resources/tmp/logs`.
 Right that's it for logging for now - let's do some authentication!